-As part of EA development, a detailed assessment was prepared to address the Director General's Requirements issued by the Department of Planning and Infrastructure (DP&I).
+As part of EA development, a detailed assessment was prepared to address the Director General's Requirements issued by the former Department of Planning and Infrastructure (DP&I), now known as the Department of Planning and Environment (DP&E).
 The flora and fauna assessment was addressed in Section 11 and Appendix F of the EA.